turtlequeue/quickstart-js/example/single_subscription/README.md

 # Single subscription

 In a classic publish/subscribe scenario all subscribers receive all the messages sent to a particular topic.
-Sometimes it is desirable to
+Sometimes it is desirable to have

 The trick here is to reuse the same `subscriptionId`, like so:
 ```